 Most individuals with gambling disorder report that one or two types of gambling are most problematic for them, although some individuals participate in many forms of gambling.
 Individuals are likely to engage in certain types of gambling (buying scratch tickets daily) more frequently than others (playing slot machines or blackjack at the casino weekly).
-Frequency of gambling can be related more to the type of gambling than to the severity of the overall gambling disorder.
+The frequency of gambling can be related more to the type of gambling than to the severity of the overall gambling disorder.
 For example, purchasing a single scratch ticket each day may not be problematic, while less frequent casino, sports, or card gambling may be part of a gambling disorder.
-Similarly, amounts of money spent wagering are not in themselves indicative of gambling disorder.
+Similarly, amounts of money spent wagering may not be necessarily indicative of gambling disorder.
 Some individuals can wager thousands of dollars per month and not have a problem with gambling, while others may wager much smaller amounts but experience substantial gambling-related difficulties.

 Gambling patterns may be regular or episodic, and gambling disorder can be persistent or in remission.
 Gambling can increase during periods of stress or depression and during periods of substance use or abstinence.
 There may be periods of heavy gambling and severe problems, times of total abstinence, and periods of non-problematic gambling.
 Gambling disorder is sometimes associated with spontaneous, long-term remissions.
 Nevertheless, some individuals underestimate their vulnerability to develop gambling disorder or to return to gambling disorder following remission.
 When in a period of remission, they may incorrectly assume that they will have no problem regulating gambling and that they may gamble on some forms non-problematically, only to experience a return to gambling disorder.

 There are age and gender variations in the type of gambling activities and the prevalence rates of gambling disorder.
-Gambling disorder is more common among younger and middle-age persons than among older adults.
+Gambling disorder is more common among younger and middle-aged people than among older adults.
 Among adolescents and young adults, the disorder is more prevalent in males than in females.
-Younger individuals prefer different forms of gambling (sports betting), while older adults are more likely to develop problems with slot machine and bingo gambling.
+Younger individuals prefer different forms of gambling (sports betting), while older adults are more likely to develop problems with slot machines and bingo gambling.
 Although the proportions of individuals who seek treatment for gambling disorder are low across all age groups, younger individuals are especially unlikely to seek treatment.

-Males are more likely to begin gambling earlier in life and have a younger age at onset of gambling disorder than females, who are more likely to begin gambling later in life and to develop gambling disorder in a shorter time-frame.
+Males are more likely to begin gambling earlier in life and have a younger age at the onset of gambling disorder than females, who are more likely to begin gambling later in life and to develop gambling disorder in a shorter time frame.
 Females with gambling disorder are more likely than males with gambling disorder to have depressive, bipolar, and anxiety disorders.
-Females also have a later age at onset of the disorder and seek treatment sooner, although rates of treatment seeking are low among individuals with gambling disorder regardless of gender.
+Females also have a later age at onset of the disorder and seek treatment sooner, although rates of treatment-seeking are low among individuals with gambling disorder regardless of gender.

 Prevention may not always be possible.
 Limiting exposure can be helpful for people who are at risk.
-But with easy access to lotteries, electronic and Internet gambling, and casinos, prevention is difficult.
+But with easy access to lotteries, online gambling, and casinos, prevention is difficult.
 Early intervention helps the individual from getting worse.
-People with close family and friends at high risk, should remain attentive.
+People with close family and friends at high risk should remain attentive.

 Compulsive gambling is treatable.
 Recognizing the problem is the first step toward treatment.

-- Therapy or Support Groups: Psychotherapy in the form of individual or group settings can help.
+- Therapy or support groups: Psychotherapy in the form of individual or group settings can help.
 For some people, support groups such as the 12-step Gamblers Anonymous are useful.
-This program adheres to abstinence principles similar to that of substance abuse and alcohol use.
+This program adheres to abstinence principles similar to that of substance use and alcohol use.

 - Medications: In combination with psychotherapy, the individual may benefit from antidepressants, mood stabilizers, opioid antagonists, or narcotic antagonists.